Select from the tabs above to add items to your shopping cart.

 Donate to SICB!

 To make a donation to SICB electronically use the form below.
+You may donate in honor of another individual (see tribute information below).
 With our secure server, all of the data on the online form, including credit card information, are submitted safely to SICB headquarters for processing.

-The funds below are overseen by the SICB Finance Committee.
+The funds below and general funds are overseen by the SICB Finance Committee.
 SICB policy stipulates that funds generally use a maximum of 4% of the five year trailing average value of the fund for the purpose(s) designated by the specific fund.
 There may be times when a fund cannot fully support a scholarship/award or function in a given year.
 This may be the case as new endowments are being established, or during economic downturns when the value and the return on the endowment decrease.
-Accordingly, donors are given an option (checkbox below) to indicate that a donation may be used in the current year to assist in awarding the full value of the scholarship/award or function.
+General funds are used to support other SICB programs and activities.

 Questions?
 Contact SICB

 Charlotte Mangum Student Support ProgramNamed in honor of Charlotte P. Mangum, a president of SICB, the program supports graduate student members to attend our Annual Meetings by assisting them with their travel and lodging expenses.